Integration of AI offers opportunities for space applications

 Written By

-The position of the space and satellite sector at the forefront of innovation may further boosted by rapid developments in AI and its potential in space applications.
+The position of the space and satellite sector at the forefront of innovation may be further boosted by rapid developments in AI and its potential in space applications.
 However, a central challenge is to create agile regulations that address risks and harms related to these novel technologies.

 Role of AI in space and satellite technology